Las Vegas shooting: Remembering the fallen

 Rocio Guillen, a mother of four, was at the festival with her fiancé when she was shot.
 She managed to escape the venue but later died at the hospital, according to KTTV.

 Guillen, 40, had just given birth to her son, Austin, a month before the shooting.
-Her other three children range in age from 18 to just over one year, according to a GoFundMe page set up to help the family.
+Her other three children are 1, 13 and 18 years old, according to a GoFundMe page set up to help the family.

 “Her greatest accomplishment was being a mother as she would always say.
 She was a supermom, always working hard and juggling everything to be the best mom to her 4 children,” her cousin wrote on the GoFundMe page, adding that her and fiancé Chris Jaksha were engaged to be married “soon.”